Constraint Learning to Define Trust Regions in Predictive-Model Embedded Optimization: Introduction

-Let us demonstrate this issue using an example in a wine production context.
+Let us demonstrate this issue using an example in a wine production context on a dataset that has been used before in the PMO literature \citep{mivsic2020optimization, wang2021two}.
 Wine scores are typically used by critics to specify their opinion about wine quality.
 Suppose a wine producer is equipped with a dataset that includes physicochemical property measurements of varieties of wine as features (e.g., pH, fixed acidity, residual sugar, etc.) along with the corresponding wine scores.
 The producer wants to leverage this dataset and build a PMO model to determine the best combination of physicochemical property measurements that maximizes the expected wine score.

-Figure \ref{fig:unrestricted solution from wine data} shows a scatter plot (pH versus fixed acidity) for two solutions obtained via a PMO model defined over a trained neural network and historical observations in the data (features are scaled between 0 and 1).
-The first solution is obtained by solving the corresponding optimization model without additional constraints (represented by an orange cross) and the second solution is obtained after adding our proposed constraints to enforce training relevance (represented by a blue diamond).
+Figure \ref{fig:unrestricted solution from wine data} shows a scatter plot (pH versus fixed acidity) for two solutions obtained via a PMO model defined over a trained neural network (which is one of the most popular predictive models nowadays) and historical observations in the data (features are scaled between 0 and 1).
+The first solution is obtained by solving the corresponding optimization model without additional constraints (represented by an orange cross) and the second solution is obtained by incorporating trust-region constraints (represented by a blue diamond).
 Measurements of pH and fixed acidity in historical observations present a negative correlation, which is expected as higher acidity should correspond with a lower pH.
 The initial solution obtained, however, completely violates this relationship, rendering the solution unacceptable.
-Alternatively, the constrained solution is closer to the training data and aligns with the aforementioned chemical considerations.
+Alternatively, the second solution is closer to the training data and aligns with the aforementioned chemical considerations.
+It may be argued that the predictive model is not good enough to capture the inverse correlation.
+However, in predictive modeling applications, a predictive model is usually selected based on its overall predictive performance instead of considering such specific correlation relationships between pairs of features.
+By solving an optimization problem defined over such a predictive model, we cannot guarantee that the solution obey the practical requirements.
+In fact, it is a common character of solutions of PMOs falling at the extremes of the feasible region \citep{maragno2021mixed}.